ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/kubernetes/deploy-ams-on-kubernetes.md

   cpu: 4000m
 ```

-After adding the file content should be like as follows:
+After adding the content, the file should be as follows:

 ```yml
 kind: Service